Simple Graphical Instructions for Using GCalToolkit

 A: You did make a backup before you started, didn't you?!
 If you are using GCalToolkit 1.5 then as long as you saved your session when you quit the program you can open GCalToolkit, choose "Continue Session" and select the calendar that you edited earlier.
 This will bring up the events window exactly as it was when you left the program.
 You can now undo any changes that you made earlier and "Sync to Google" - for example, if you had deleted events then you should choose "Restore Visible Deleted" (when no filters are applied) from the EDIT menu to restore all the deleted events.
 If you edited text for events, then you can undo all your text edits using "Undo Visible Text Edits" (or filter first to undo only some of the edits) and the "Sync to Google".

 Please note that if you have edited your Google Calendar manually in your browser since you used GCalToolkit to edit/delete then you may see unexpected results because GCalToolkit is trying to work with an outdated copy of your calendar.
 However, you will still be able to undo all the changes that you made in GCalToolkit if you have only added new events to your Google Calendar as this has no effect on the data that you edited/deleted with GCalToolkit.

 If you are using version 2.x then there is not "Undo" - but you can always start again by deleting your calendar, and importing your backup iCal (.ics) file.
 If the file is larger than about 2MB then you may have to split the iCal file into several parts in a text editor, preserving the header information (up to END:VTIMEZONE) and the last line of the calendar (END:VCALENDAR).
-Please contact us if you need any help with this.
+Please contact me if you need any help with this.